 Regulations restrict mutual funds' use of illiquid assets and leverage, so some alternative strategies cannot be duplicated.
 But the transparency and daily liquidity available in an alternative mutual fund can is it an inflation hedge?
-Protection of printhat those who are interested pursue intrump other concerns, especially for wealthy individuals.
+Protection of prinwealthy individuals.

 Alternative retail funds are not appropriate for every retail investor and certain investors should avoid the asset class entirely, some say.
-Investors who want "Alternatives are kind of a sexy thing to their entire portfolio to create income Hilliard Lyons in Kenwood, Ohio.
-"The tors feel uncomfortable, other advisers say,
+Investors who want "Alternatives are kind of a sexy thing to their entire portfolio to create income